 - Cardiovascular disease

-Some people start the carnivore diet due to weight stagnation or other ailments that a low carb or keto diet has not completely cured.
+Some people start the carnivore diet due to weight stagnation or other ailments that a low-carb or keto diet has not completely cured.

 Baker credits the carnivore lifestyle for his extraordinary energy and athletic performance.

-Numerous people want to follow this example, which has created a real hype about the extreme diet and its benefits.
+Numerous people want to follow this example, which has created real hype about the extreme diet and its benefits.

-Benefits of a Carnivore Diet Meal Plan
+Benefits of the Carnivore Diet

 Although the carnivore diet has not been explicitly studied, studies exist that could scientifically explain its following benefits and health effects: